russodomenic5-collab/Cyclistic_Case_Study/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

+## 🎯 Business Task / Question (Ask Phase):
+Three questions will guide the future marketing program:
-## 🎯 Business Task / Question: How do annual members and casual riders use Cyclistic bikes differently?
+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

+For this case study, I have been assigned the first question to answer: **How do annual members and casual riders use Cyclistic bikes differently?**

 ## Highlights